riverray121/riverray121/README.md

 Welcome to my GitHub, a collection of my hobby projects I have built for fun and to explore new skills.

-### Learning
+### Have Experience With

-- C++, Python, Swift
+- Languages: C++, C, Python, Swift
-- ROS2
+- Robotics: ROS2, ROS1, Arduino, Gazebo
-- SwiftUI
+- iOS Development: SwiftUI, XCode
-- AWS EB, Flask, React, Express, Node
+- Web Development: AWS EB, Flask, React, Express, Node

 ### Interests